Peel Lifeboat Station: History

 The John Monk was withdrawn from service in 1895 having been condemned, and was broken up in 1896.
 A reserve lifeboat was stationed at Peel between 1895 and 1897.
 Unusually, the name of the boat was unrecorded, even though two services were recorded, to the schooner Lily Garton of Peel on 12 December 1895, and the smack Orion of Ramsey on 20 February 1897.
 The only two 37-foot reserve lifeboats in operation at the time, were the May (ON 196), and the William Erle (ON 296).

 After years of launching Peel lifeboats by hand, Peel received their first launch and recovery tractor, a Case LA (T41) in 1963.

-Following a coastal service review, the All-weather lifeboat was withdrawn in 1972, replaced with an class Inshore lifeboat.
-Then followed a further McLachlan boat, and then two lifeboats.
+Following a coastal service review, the All-weather lifeboat was withdrawn in 1972, replaced with an Inshore lifeboat.
+A second McLachlan lifeboat followed, and then two lifeboats.
 In 1990, another coastal review determined that an All-weather boat would once again be placed at Peel, whilst Port Erin would receive an Atlantic 21 Inshore boat to replace their All-weather lifeboat.